-Airbus appoints Irvine Partners as media managers for Sub-Saharan Africa – The Sun Nigeria
+Airbus appoints Irvine partners as media managers for sub-Saharan Africa – The Sun Nigeria

-International communication advisory firm, Irvine Partners, has been appointed as media managers for Airbus across Sub-Saharan Africa, supporting their communications in the region over the next three years.
+International communication advisory firm, Irvine Partners, has been appointed as media managers for Airbus across sub-Saharan Africa, to support its communications infrastructure in the region over the next three years.

 Chief Executive Officer of Irvine Partners, Rachel Irvine, said: “As a business with a strong foothold across Sub-Saharan Africa and an acute understanding of its audiences, we’re well positioned to tell the Airbus story.
 We will focus on tangible impact, specifically around socio-economic development on the continent, responsible growth and sustainability, and innovation within the aerospace industry.”